Participate in Incentivized Testnet Stage 3 Now!

 Self-Imposed Block Limits

 In the wake of the 2008 financial crisis, Bitcoin emerged as a means to mitigate the adverse effects of traditional centralized institutions, such as banks, repeatedly leveraging their power to inflict widespread losses on the general public.
-Earlier blockchain networks made their protocols focused on decentralization and security by essentially limiting their scalability potential.
+Earlier blockchain networks developed their protocols focused on decentralization and security by essentially limiting their scalability potential.
+Without getting too technical, let me present an overview of what I mean.

-Blockchain platforms either have a fixed or varied block size and block production time depending on the traffic in the network.
-Larger block size means higher storage/TPS capacity, at the expense of lower decentralization and security.
-Bitcoin, for instance, have a smaller block size and longer block confirmation time (that complements its resource intensive Proof-of-Work consensus mechanism) due to its rightful obsession with security.
+Blockchain networks either have a fixed or varied block size depending on the traffic in the network.
+Larger block sizes allow more transactions to be included in a single block.
+This can increase the throughput of the network as each block can carry more transaction data.
+But that comes at the expense of decentralization and security.
+Bitcoin, for instance, have a smaller block size and longer block production time (complementing its resource intensive Proof-of-Work consensus mechanism) due to its rightful obsession with security.
 Further, Bitcoin does not have smart contract functionality as its community insists on keeping the oldest crypto no more than a peer-to-peer payment network and a store of value.

-Ethereum, on the other hand, revolutionized blockchain technology through the introduction of a decentralized Virtual Machine (EVM) in 2015, which empowers the execution of smart contracts capable of automating diverse operations across real-world industries, all without the need for intermediaries.
+Ethereum, on the other hand, revolutionized blockchain technology through the introduction of a decentralized Virtual Machine (EVM) in 2015, which empowers the execution of smart contracts capable of automating diverse operations across multiple industries, all without the need for intermediaries.
 Public blockchains were simply not prepared to suddenly handle an industry that topped $1 trillion in 2021!
-To draw a parallel, it took big tech companies such as Apple and Google at least 2 decades to reach that figure.
-And mind you, they didn’t have to concern themselves with self-imposed scaling limits or user data privacy.
+This growth parallels the growth of big tech companies over the last 2 decades.
+But mind you, big tech didn’t have to concern themselves with self-imposed scaling limits or maintaining high decentralization.

-Networks, especially, with a smart contract platform preferred a varied or hybrid block size and time.
-Together with lighter consensus mechanisms like Proof of Stake (PoS), they were able to process higher transactions per second while at the same time capping the size and block rate to prevent centralization and attack vectors.
-Remember, permissionless, open-source blockchains rely on public participants (nodes) to validate transactions.
+Public networks, especially, with a smart contract platform preferred a varied block size and time.
+Together with lighter consensus mechanisms like Proof of Stake (PoS), they were able to process higher TPS while still capping the block size to limit malicious attack vectors and congestion.
+Remember, permissionless, open-source blockchains rely on public participants (nodes who use computer servers) to validate transactions.
 Therefore, consensus mechanism and self-limiting their architectures became indispensable.

 Limiting TPS and finality eventually results in network congestion.
-In order to decongest, the networks would need individual nodes to be equipped with high hardware and software requirements.
+In order to decongest and increase scalability, the networks opted to scale vertically similar to traditional systems.
+Scaling vertically includes significantly increasing the CPU, RAM and storage of existing servers which in turn mandate nodes to equip themselves with high hardware and/or staking requirements.
 At that point, only limited people can afford to run a node.
-When network congestion results in higher costs to operate a node coupled with the high demand for limited block space, nodes prioritize transactions in order of highest fees paid instead of processing transactions in the order they were received inevitably driving up the average transaction fees for users.
-Note, public blockchains record transactions in public ledgers which are open to anyone giving rise to this unwelcome consequence of front-running and MEV.
+When network congestion resulted in higher costs to operate a node coupled with the high demand for limited block space, nodes started prioritizing and processing transactions in order of highest fees paid instead of processing transactions in the order they were received leading to inflated fee markets.
+And since public blockchains record transactions in public ledgers which are open to anyone, a new unwelcome consequence began running amok – front-running and MEV.
+These disorders ultimately shot up the average transaction fees which has been a mainstay whenever blockchain networks saw high demand.

 To be clear, there is no one silver bullet to solve the scalability trilemma.
 A practical solution lies in the human’s ages-old endeavor to research and develop innovative protocols.
 Together with numerous innovations and some of the proven novel techniques used by traditional networks, Shardeum demonstrates it can finally solve the trilemma problem and promote mass adoption of the Web3 ecosystem by individuals and institutions alike through an optimal architecture.
 Let’s see how!